Bermuda Attractions

 Historical Society Museum

-There is clock made by a Silversmith Jeweler in 1790 which is a superb piece showing great craftsmanship.
-Over 1-foor tall, this clock has a pagoda style top and a silver-brass face.
-There are number melody tunes played by the clock.
+You will find a clock which is made by a Silversmith Jeweler in 1790.
+It's a superb piece showing great craftsmanship.
+Over 1-foot tall, this clock has a pagoda style top and a silver-brass face.
+Number melody tunes are played by the clock.

-You will also see a type written copy of the letter that George Washington wrote in 1775 asking Bermuda for gunpowder and help in America's revolution.
+You will also see a type written copy of the letter that George Washington wrote in 1775 asking Bermuda to steal gunpowder from the British to deliver to America's revolutionary forces in return for Bermuda's exemption from a trade embargo for all colonies which supported Britain in the conflict.

 They are now trying to obtain an inventory or list of the documents regarding the SA War that are stored with the Bermuda Historical Society Museum as well as photos to render a better service to all researchers.

-The house is set in gardens, now called the Par-La-Ville Park, that are open to the public.
+The house which is an old Georgian property is set in gardens called Queen Elizabeth Park which is open to the public.
 Here you will find businessmen taking lunch and lots of chattering school children.

-The house used to be the home of William B Perrot, who was Bermuda's first Post Master General.
+The house used to be the home of William B Perrot, who was Hamilton Postmaster for 43 years.
 Perot planned the gardens during his time at the post office, and the place has changed very little since.
 The Perot Post Office is right next to the Bermuda Historical Society Museum.

 The building also houses Bermuda National Library